WHAT'S FOR LUNCH AT DARTMOUTH?

 GRILLED CHEESE

-The Grilled Cheese at Dartmouth has five ingredients banned at Whole Foods, six inclusions of Chemical Preservatives plus Sugar and other ingredients we would never use if we were making this at home from scratch such as Soybean Oil, Soy Lecithin and Monoglycerides.
-(Source for banned ingredients: Amazon Whole Foods Web site 10/23; Source for Recognized Preservatives: U.S. FDA 2023)
+The Grilled Cheese at Dartmouth has four ingredients banned at Whole Foods, five inclusions of Chemical Preservatives plus Sugar and other ingredients we would never use if we were making this at home from scratch such as Soybean Oil, Soy Lecithin and Monoglycerides.
+(Source for banned ingredients: Amazon Whole Foods Web site 10/25; Source for Recognized Preservatives: U.S. FDA 2025)

 CHICKEN TENDER QUESO